GizmoBal/sync-chapter-I-frame/README.md

 ## Requirements

-This script needs a working installation of `VapourSynth` with the `ffms2` indexer and the `mediainfo` commandline.
+This script needs a working installation of `VapourSynth` with the `ffms2` indexer.

 ## Screenshots